 - A Green light on the control panel the standard 'naked' state means that the system is working just fine. - An Amber light on the control panel denotes that the system is currently not working.
-It's been hit this turn and has failed. - For example, a Critical Hit of 'Lifters Damaged' would put an Amber light Marker on the No Altitude Change light. - The Critical Hit of 'Bridge Hit' causes multiple warning ambers: mark an Amber light on No Altitude Change, No Direction Change and Bridge Hit - A Red Light means the same as an amber light the problem is just further along (and nearer to being fixed) - At the end of a turn, all ships first remove any Red Lights showing on their control panels but then turn any Amber light accrued during that turn to Red lights - Some critical hits are permanent.
+It's been hit this turn and has failed. - For example, a Critical Hit of 'Lifters Damaged' would put an Amber light Marker on the No Altitude Change light. - The Critical Hit of 'Bridge Hit' causes multiple warning ambers: mark an Amber light on No Altitude Change, No Direction Change and Bridge Hit - A Red Light means the same as an Amber Light the problem is just further along (and nearer to being fixed) - At the end of a turn, all ships first remove any Red Lights showing on their control panels but then turn any Amber light accrued during that turn to Red lights - Some critical hits are permanent.
 These are not reflected in the lights status. - Can my crew help fix problems?

 If the ships is not currently involved in a boarding action any remaining boarding action points may be used to either fight a fire or fix a red light.
-At the end of a turn, after Amber lights have been converted to Red, bowl less then the number of boarding action points (not the points plus the Anti Personnel weapons the number in the hexagon just the number of blue squares on the control panel undestroyed) and either a fire is put out early, or the red light has been removed: the crew have fixed the problem earlier than anticipated!
+At the end of a turn, after Amber lights have been converted to Red, bowl less then the number of boarding action points - (add one for superior crews but don't count the points plus the Anti Personnel weapons - the number in the hexagon - just count the remaining number of blue squares on the control panel) and either a fire is put out early, or the red light has been removed: the crew have fixed the problem earlier than anticipated!
 EG if a ship has three remaining undestroyed Boarding party blue squares and a bowl of a one or two is made, a red light is removed.
 A 3 plus means - no effect!